deltaBTW/dotfiles/README.md

 My configuration files for quite a few stuff, including, but not limited to: [WezTerm](https://github.com/wez/wezterm), [fish](https://fishshell.com) and [Starship](https://starship.rs/).

+You can download the files using [this tool by minhaskamal](https://minhaskamal.github.io/DownGit/).

 ## No Install scripts, because I do not know how to make those lol.